 In the future, Kirstie hopes to compete in the X Games, and—via her partnership with Burton Snowboards—create a program to take adaptive athletes on skiing and snowboarding trips.
 (Source: From Afghanistan to Athlete — Kirstie Ennis conquers adversity and extreme sports, Allison Penna, Honoring Vets.)

-“For a sample of what to expect from the greatness of the 2021 Global TapRooT® Summit, check out the Summit schedule.
+“For a sample of what to expect from the greatness of the 2022 Global TapRooT® Summit, check out the Summit schedule.
 Then, register your whole team for the one annual event that will put you light years ahead when you return to your organization.”
+(Registration is opening soon!)